Saravananmoorthy/LAXPT/README.md

 * Use serverspec to test the vagrant boxes (prove my puppet-foo).

+## Assumptions

+* The puppet server and puppet agent is from the official puppetlabs repo

+* EFC is using CentOS7 - use for all nodes

 ## Tools needed

 The state of my workstation at time of writing:-